Can additive gains help future-proof farms?

 So it puts you in greater control of the fermentation process.
 Without this, you’re leaving fermentation to chance.
 If silage is fed for half the year, that’s a big risk.

-Pointing to Lactobacillus plantarum MTD/1, the bacterium used in Ecosyl, Philip says there is now a huge amount of research to pinpoint the logical sequence of benefits that treatment brings – from application right through to animal performance (see graphic).
+Pointing to Lactobacillus plantarum MTD/1, the bacterium used in Ecosyl, Mark says there is now a huge amount of research to pinpoint the logical sequence of benefits that treatment brings – from application right through to animal performance (see graphic).

 First among these, he says, is improved fermentation efficiency.
 “There’s a much faster production of beneficial acidic conditions in the first 24 hours after ensiling with treatment than without.
 That’s an important timescale for stopping bad bugs getting established,” he confirms.